Updated: May 2026

 Is Niagara Falls Ontario a good place to live for families?

 Yes, particularly in established residential areas like Stamford and Chippawa.
-Stamford has four elementary schools and three high schools within the neighbourhood, including well-regarded options like Stamford Collegiate and A.N.
-Myer Secondary.
+Specifically, Stamford has multiple elementary schools and high schools within the neighbourhood, including the long-established A.N.
+Myer Secondary School.
 The residential areas are quiet, lots are generous, and the tourist corridor is geographically separated from where families actually live.
+As a result, day-to-day life in residential Niagara Falls feels more like a typical mid-sized Ontario city than a tourist destination.

 How far are the residential neighbourhoods from the tourist area?

-Stamford, in the northwest of the city, is separated from the Clifton Hill and Fallsview corridor by enough residential distance that day-to-day life is entirely unaffected.
-Chippawa, in the south, is two kilometres from Horseshoe Falls by road but feels completely removed.
+Stamford, in the northwest of the city, is separated from the Clifton Hill and Fallsview corridor by enough residential distance that day-to-day life is unaffected.
+Chippawa, in the south, is roughly two kilometres from Horseshoe Falls by road but feels completely removed.
 Willoughby is even further south.
-The tourist energy stays close to the commercial zones and does not spill into the established residential areas.
+In practice, the tourist energy stays close to the commercial zones and does not spill into the established residential areas.

 Is there GO Train service from Niagara Falls to Toronto?

 Yes.
-GO Transit launched year-round weekday service between Niagara Falls and Union Station in January 2025.
+Notably, year-round weekday GO Train service between Niagara Falls and Union Station launched in January 2025.
 The fare is $19.80 with a PRESTO card.
-Three return trips run on weekdays and five on weekends.
-The Niagara Falls GO station is accessible from most residential neighbourhoods by car in under 15 minutes.
+Three return trips run on weekdays and four on weekends.
+The direct trip from Niagara Falls GO to Union Station takes approximately two hours.
+For hybrid workers commuting two or three days per week, the rail connection makes Niagara Falls a practical option.
+The Niagara Falls GO Station is accessible from most residential neighbourhoods by car in under 15 minutes.

-How do Niagara Falls home prices compare to St Catharines?
+How do Niagara Falls home prices compare to St Catharines and the GTA?

 What is the best neighbourhood in Niagara Falls for GTA buyers?

 Stamford is the most consistently recommended neighbourhood for GTA buyers.
-It has the strongest combination of established character, school access, full services, and resale liquidity.
-Chippawa suits buyers who want a quieter, more waterfront-oriented community with a village feel.
+Specifically, it has the strongest combination of established character, school access, full services, and resale liquidity.
+By contrast, Chippawa suits buyers who want a quieter, river-oriented community with a village feel.
 Willoughby suits buyers who want rural privacy and Niagara River views at the cost of some convenience.
+The right choice depends on what you are optimizing for.

 Should I buy in Niagara Falls or St Catharines?

-It depends on what you are prioritizing.
-St Catharines offers more urban amenities, better transit, and more neighbourhood variety.
-Niagara Falls has its own GO Train station, generally offers more home per dollar, and suits buyers who want established residential character without needing a walkable downtown.
+It depends on your priorities.
+Specifically, St Catharines offers more urban amenities, better local transit, and more neighbourhood variety.
+By contrast, Niagara Falls has its own GO Train station, generally offers more home per dollar at the property level, and suits buyers who want established residential character without needing a walkable downtown.
 Both are solid choices for the right buyer.
-We work both markets and can help you compare specific properties and streets.
+We work both markets and can help compare specific properties and streets directly.

 Keith & Françoise Real Estate Team